wigfyehkdwi/Minesweeper/README.md

 # Proposal

-This game is going to be an implementation of the well-known game *Minesweeper*, which is likely familiar to anyone who has used any version of windows older than Windows 8 for a while.
+This game is going to be an implementation of the well-known game *Minesweeper*, which is likely familiar to anyone who has used any version of Windows older than Windows 8 for a while.

 The game will have a grid of tiles, some of which may be mines.
 If a tile is left-clicked, the following will happen: if it is a mine, it will explode and the game will end.
 Otherwise it will be cleared.
 When a tile is right-clicked, if it is not flagged as a mine it will be flagged, otherwise it will be unflagged.